AndresICM/16S_metabarcoding_phyloseq/README.md

 #[1] "Rank1" "Rank2" "Rank3" "Rank4" "Rank5" "Rank6"
 ```
-So, we better assign some taxonomik names to that file and inspect how our column names looks like then
+So, we better assign some taxonomic names to that file and inspect how our column names look like then

 ```
 colnames(tax_table(moth_merge)) <- c("Kingdom", "Phylum", "Class",